Taking Care of Your Pup’s Pearly Whites

 Instructions

-Beat the eggs and set aside— feel free to add a couple tablespoons of water for fluffiness.
+Beat the eggs and set aside— feel free to add a couple of tablespoons of water for fluffiness.
 Heat the olive oil over medium heat in a small, non-stick skillet.
 Add the spinach and tomato to a skillet and cook until soft— about two to three minutes.
 Add the eggs and scramble continuously until cooked through— about one to two minutes.
 Sprinkle cheddar cheese on top.
 Let cool before serving.

 Cranberry Carob Ice Cream